 Tuning your Television

 Once you connect your coax cable, we recommend that you use your remote to do some on-screen menu programming.
 Exact details on how to auto program or auto tune digital TVs vary from manufacturer to manufacturer and from model to model.
 These instructions are generalizations that are meant to describe the way most TVs accomplish this feature.
 For best results, refer to the owner’s manual for the specific TV you are working with.
 Most TVs will take between 20-45 minutes to complete this function.

 Using the TVs remote control, follow these general steps:

 Step 1: Press the “Power” button to turn on the TV.

 Step 4: Select “Auto Program/Auto Tune” then “OK”

 Every television uses different terminologies, so you might need to poke around for a while until you find what you are looking for.
-Some television manufacturers (Westinghouse for example) may also require you to enter a “Channel Access Code” in order to do a channel search.
+Some television manufacturers (Westinghouse for example) may also require you to enter a “Channel Access Code” (or QAM code) in order to do a channel search.
 Refer to your manuafacturers support page to obtain the code.

 Here are some common manufacturers support pages: